Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore/README.md

 > This sample has been updated to ASP.NET Core 2.0.
 Looking for previous versions of this code sample?
 Check out the tags on the [ASP.NET Core 1.0](./tree/aspnet10) branch.

+> This sample is for Azure AD v1.0.
+If you are looking for an Azure AD v2.0 sample (to sign-in users with Work and School accounts **and Microsoft Personal accounts**, please look at [active-directory-aspnetcore-webapp-openidconnect-v2](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2)

 ### User experience
 The web API, **TodoListService**, maintains an in-memory collection of to-do items per authenticated user.
 The authenticated user carries the same to-do list across multiple instances of the web app in this sample as well as native clients like the [.NET native (WPF) client](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore).